-Be Strong Online contains free resources on ten topics covering digital issues like cyberbullying, social media, online privacy, selfies, gaming and much more!
-This programme empowers young people to be positive role online models to their peers and to help their peers navigate the online world safely.
+Be Strong Online contains free resources covering digital issues like cyberbullying, social media, online privacy, selfies, gaming and much more!
+These resources have been developed to empower young people to be positive online role models and to help their peers navigate the online world safely.

 Help and Advice

 Here you can find out where to get extra support from and find answers to frequently asked questions.

 The Diana Award previously teamed up with Vodafone to create the Be Strong Online Ambassadors Programme as part of The Diana Award Anti-Bullying Campaign.
 Whilst we do not currently train young people to become Be Strong Online Ambassadors, we recognise that young people are the best agents for change in their schools and communities particularly when it comes to the online world.
 Therefore, we have continued to make these modules available for any young person to use and deliver to their peers.

 We do still continue to train young people to become Anti-Bullying Ambassadors as part of our Anti-Bullying Campaign.
 If you’re interested in finding out more, check out our training page here.

 The Be Strong Online modules cover everything from gaming and selfies to privacy, apps and social networking.
 These modules have been designed to be led by young people for young people as part of a team in a school or youth setting and empower them to deliver to deliver short sessions to their peers on digital issues.
 Young people are given the skills and confidence to promote positive digital online behaviour amongst their peers and other young people.The modules are still available here to use and download.